Are you seeking assistance?

-The AFC Drop-in Center, located in the Harlem section of Manhattan, is the entry point to our programs and services for homeless LGBTQ+ youth, though you may have encountered an AFC outreach worker on the streets beforehand.
+The AFC Drop-in Center, located in Midtown, Manhattan, is the entry point to our programs and services for homeless LGBTQ+ youth, though you may have encountered an AFC outreach worker on the streets beforehand.

 At the Drop-in Center, you will complete an Intake and then be connected to your own case manager, who will help you with any services you need.
 You can be referred to our housing programs or provided information on other housing options.